guptavedansh2002/VOIS-TeamNo.320/README.md

 4) Convert the output into extractable form
 5) Finally, export the data into json format for further use.

 Technologies we used to make this project are:
-Pytesseract - OCR engine for OCR
+Pytesseract - OCR engine for OCR\n
-Open CV - reading and manipulating image
+Open CV - reading and manipulating image\n
-Spacy - NLP library for NER model
+Spacy - NLP library for NER model\n
-JSON module - output the file in json format
+JSON module - output the file in JSON format\n
 Python - programming language